Attached by Amir Levine is a book on attachment styles. It’s really great and a must read for anyone who wants to understand people and relationships.

 I wonder if the author missed it in an access of political correctness?
 I do not know that..

-What a fantastic book Attached is.
 It took me a while to finish it because I wanted to make sure I was absorbing everything out of it

 With lots of studies and authors mentioned, Attached gives me the impression of a book I can trust

-Many good examples, great quizzes and
+Many good examples and great charts.

 Amir Levine with Attached opened a new world of understanding for me.